one/CarND-Traffic-Sign-Classifier-Project/writeup.md

 And here is a link to my [project code](https://github.com/one/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

 ### II.
 Data Set Summary & Exploration
-TODO

 #### 1. Basic summary of the data set.
-TODO

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is *34799*
-* The size of the validation set is ?
+* The size of the validation set is *4410*
-* The size of test set is ?
+* The size of test set is *12630*
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is *(32, 32, 3)*
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is *43*

-#### 2. Exploratory visualization of the dataset.
+#### 2. Exploratory visualization of the data set.
-TODO

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Here is a bar chart showing how the traffic sign classes are distributed in the training data set.
+You can see that some classes (e.g. 1 and 2) are much more common than others (e.g. 0 and 19).

 ![alt text][image1]